With 300 million monthly active users, Pinterest has quickly become one of the fastest-growing social media networks.

 - Women’s Fashion

-These categories help make it easier for Pinterest users to find what they are interested in.
+These categories help make it easier for Pinterest users to find what they are interested in and repin it on their boards.

 1. Create a business account.